CSE3902-Group-3/CSE3902-TheLegendOfZelda-Remake/README.md

 - Use `C`+`O` to kill all enemies in current room.

 ## Major Known Bugs:
-- Interface HUD is not functional, does not update
-- The inventory system is not currently functional at all
 - Link can not use any items
 - All items do nothing
 - Blade trap does nothing
 - Dodongo takes damage from sword and player, does not eat bombs
 - Closed doors which open based on triggers (as opposed to locked doors) can never be opened